-A business opportunity means a good or favourable change available to run a specific business in a given environment, at a given point of time.
+A business opportunity is typically a good/favourable change that can be used to run a business in a given environment, at a given point of time.

 Common Questions Faced by Entrepreneurs

 A critical question that all entrepreneurs face is how to go about finding the business opportunity that is right for them.